nas-git-nas/LearningStableDynamicModels/README.md

 # Learning System Dynamics of Holohover
 This repository is the implementation to prepare the data for processing and to learn the system dynamics of the Holohover vehicle.
-It is the code used for a semester project at STI IGM LA3, EPFL.
+It is a semester project at STI IGM LA3, EPFL.
+The report is found under _SemesterProjectReport_NicolajSchmid.pdf_.
 * Student: Nicolaj Schmid
 * Supervisor: Roland Schwan
 * Professor: Colin Jones